ayush013/ngx-quill-upload/README.md

 ## Angular Universal

-- Although ngx-quill-upload isn't optimized for Server side rendering.
-You can still use it once bundle is fully loaded and Angular takes control
+- As of now ngz-quill-upload isn't optimized for Server side rendering.
+Consider adding a plaform-browser check on your own if you plan to use SSR.

 ### Suppress global register warnings